brandonroberts/blog/content/posts/2020-12-14-maximizing-simplifying-component-views-ngrx-selectors.md

 );
 ```

-A big benefit you gain by using selectors to build other selectors is that selectors only recompute when they’re inputs change.
+A benefit you gain by using selectors to build other selectors is that selectors only recompute when they’re inputs change.
 By only listening to the collection instead of the entire state, the composed selectors will only re-run the projector function if the collection changes.
 The other benefit is that if a selector inputs do change, but it’s computed value is the same, the previous value is returned, along with the same reference.
 This is where you get the added efficiency when using OnPush change detection.
 If the reference hasn’t changed, change detection doesn’t need to run again.
 To learn more about the ins and outs of change detection, read [Everything you need to know about change detection in Angular](https://indepth.dev/posts/1053/everything-you-need-to-know-about-change-detection-in-angular) over at [inDepthDev](https://indepth.dev).

 To drive the composability of selectors even further, modify the products state to add a categoryId to each product.